FREQUENTLY ASKED QUESTIONS ABOUT WMU SYNCHRONIZED SKATING

 HOW MUCH DOES IT COST TO SKATE ON THE TEAM?

 Keeping in mind that attending college is a substantial financial obligation, we try to keep the costs of skating as low as possible.
 The expenses vary from year to year and depend on travel, competitions, and the number of skaters.
 We also work hard to cut down costs as much as possible through various fundraisers.
-Our largest fundraiser is the annual postcard campaign, which takes place each fall.
-For more information on costs, please contact our Treasurer Mady Taylor at treasurer@wmuskating.com
+For more information on costs, please contact our Treasurer, Hannah Wardin, at treasurer@wmuskating.com

 WHAT IS THE DIFFERENCE BETWEEN THE COLLEGIATE AND OPEN COLLEGIATE TEAMS?

 The biggest difference between the two teams is the test level.
-USFS requires that all senior team skaters have passed novice moves in the field and that all collegiate team skaters have passed juvenile moves in the field.
-However, most of our senior skaters have passed senior moves in the field, and most of our collegiate skaters have passed novice moves in the field or above.
+USFS requires that all Collegiate level skaters have passed juvenile moves in the field, and there are no test requirements for the Open Collegiate level.
+However, most of our Collegiate skaters have passed novice moves in the field or above.
 Another difference is practice time.
-The collegiate team practices 4-5 days a week, while the collegiate team practices 1 day a week, and both teams practice at least 1 hour individually.
+The Collegiate team practices 3 times a week on ice and two times a week off-ice, while the Open Collegiate team practices 2 times a week on ice and one time a week off-ice.
+Both teams practice at least 1 hour individually.
 We pride ourselves on having two teams that are very well connected, as the two teams function mainly as one tight-knit group.

 OTHER THAN PRACTICES, WHAT KINDS OF THINGS DO YOU DO AS A TEAM?

 The WMU Skating teams have many events throughout the season to promote camaraderie amongst the skaters and families.
-The teams spend a night in the fall at Climb Kalamazoo participating in team-building activities and and rock climbing.
-We have a Parents Weekend each year in November, with a luncheon to give all the families a chance to get to know each other, followed by performances of both the senior and collegiate teams in a Bronco Hockey game.
+The teams have bonding events at local businesses such as Climb Kalamazoo, Kalamazoo Candle Making Company, local apple orchards, and more!
 We have holiday activities, such as a team dinner, cookie exchange, and “secret skater” gift exchange.
-We also participate in hockey games throughout the year, and end with an end-of-the-season banquet to celebrate all the hard work and accomplishments of the skaters.
+We participate in hockey games throughout the year through pre-game performances by both teams, and end with an end-of-the-season banquet to celebrate all the hard work and accomplishments of the skaters.
 These events are just a sampling of the things WMU skaters do off the ice together, and many skaters find that their teammates are their best friends, and participate in other outside activities together as well.